Skip to content

 }

-Exercise 2: Implement a Simple Memory Pool with a Custom Deleter
+Exercise 2: Implement a Simple Memory Pool with Custom Deleter

-Implement a fixed-size memory pool class that uses unique_ptr with a custom deleter to manage objects allocated from the pool.
-Hint: a deleter does not have to delete; it can call pool.deallocate() to return memory.
+Implement a fixed-size memory pool class.
+Use unique_ptr with a custom deleter to manage objects allocated from the pool.
+Hint: the deleter doesn't have to delete; it can call pool.free() to return memory.

 Summary

-In this chapter, we started with new/delete and walked through a complete cognitive path.
-The problem with raw new/delete usage is not syntactic complexity, but rather that we must guarantee delete is correctly executed on every possible exit path—normal returns, early return, and exception exits.
+In this chapter, we started from new/delete and walked a complete cognitive path.
+The problem with raw new/delete isn't complex syntax, but that you must guarantee delete is correctly executed on every possible exit path—normal return, early return, exception exit.
 Every omission is a potential memory leak.
-RAII fundamentally solves this problem by binding the lifetime of heap resources to stack objects.
+RAII fundamentally solves this by binding the lifetime of heap resources to stack objects.

-unique_ptr is the default choice—zero-overhead, exclusive ownership, non-copyable but movable. shared_ptr is for scenarios that genuinely require shared ownership, but we must be mindful of reference counting overhead and circular references. weak_ptr is a sharp tool for breaking circular references; it observes but does not own. make_unique and make_shared are the preferred ways to create smart pointers.
+unique_ptr is the default choice—zero overhead, exclusive ownership, non-copyable but movable. shared_ptr is for scenarios that truly require shared ownership, but be mindful of reference counting overhead and circular references. weak_ptr is the tool to break circular references; it observes but does not own. std::make_unique and std::make_shared are the preferred ways to create smart pointers.
 AddressSanitizer is a powerful tool for detecting memory issues and should always be enabled during development and testing.

-Now that we have mastered dynamic memory management, our next step is to dive into a related topic—memory alignment and padding.
-Why does sizeofing a struct with only a few fields always result in more bytes than manually summing the sizes of those fields?
-The answer lies hidden within the alignment rules.
+With dynamic memory management mastered, our next step is to dive into a related topic—memory alignment and padding.
+Why does sizeof a struct with just a few fields always result in a few more bytes than the sum of the field sizes?
+The answer lies in the alignment rules.